 - The fellowship helps us to be unswerving in our commitment to Christ.

-- Do not give up meeting together—church services need to be a priority in our lives.
+- Do not give up meeting together; church services should be a priority in our lives.

 Philippians 2:1-4 We are called to be one in spirit and purpose